lykmapipo/sails-police/README.md

 		            );
 		        done();
     };

-//then set the transport
-police.setTransport(transport);
 ```
+Thats all needed and `sails-police` will be able to utilize your `sendEmail` implementation.

 ### Transport Issues
-It is recommended to use job queue like [kue](https://github.com/learnboost/kue)
-when implementing your transport to reduce your API response time.
+It is recommended to use job queue like [kue](https://github.com/learnboost/kue) when implementing your `sendEmail` to reduce your API response time.

 ## Testing